Body Meridians

 It was not until the mid-20th century that acupuncture would make a comeback.
 Mao Zedong endorsed acupuncture to unite communist China behind a shared cultural history.
 By the 1950s, Chinese hospitals used acupuncture.
 Modern research also began to examine acupuncture from a rational, scientific standpoint.
 In 1997, the National Institutes of Health recommended acupuncture as a complementary treatment.
 Since then, acupuncture has become the most popular alternative medicine in the US.

-Centerline Meridians Conception/Governing Vessels
+Centerline Extraordinary Meridians

 Sympathetic Nervous System